The Joker (Anthony Newley song): Shirley Bassey version

-Welsh singer Shirley Bassey covered "The Joker" for her album This Is My Life (1968), which became the most famous version of the song.
+Welsh singer Shirley Bassey covered "The Joker" for her album This Is My Life (1968), which became the most well-known version of the song.
 AllMusic compared her rendition's end melody to the "he loves gold" ending of "Goldfinger" (1964), Bassey's theme song for the James Bond movie of the same name.
 In an article by The Observer in 1970, Tony Palmer noted the song for presenting Bassey's unique singing style, and wrote: "Her manner of singing has a deliberate and self-conscious hysteria.
 Words become symbols of agony.
 So the simple and innocent word 'Joker' becomes 'Jok…aarh,' concluded with a raspy punch."

 Lady Gaga version

-American singer Lady Gaga covered "The Joker" for Harlequin (2024), her companion album to the film Joker: Folie à Deux from the same year, also starring Gaga.
+American singer Lady Gaga covered "The Joker" for Harlequin (2024), her companion album to the film Joker: Folie à Deux from the same year, in which she starred as Harley Quinn.
 She first teased the song in a video shot inside the Louvre, in which she gives the Mona Lisa a red grin with her lipstick.
 While discussing Harlequin, Gaga shared how she and her co-producer (fiancé Michael Polansky) subtly infused the Joker's influence into the music.
 She pointed to their cover of "The Joker" as the boldest example, calling it a declaration of power by her character Lee—seen as the true mastermind and embodiment of the Joker in the relationship.

 Her cover is a rock-infused reinterpretation of the song, featuring raw electric guitars and forceful percussion reminiscent of Gaga's Joanne era (2016).
 The track builds gradually, reaching its peak with a powerful delivery from Gaga, who growls "The Joker is me" over a distorted guitar riff and pounding drums.
 Critics praised the cover for Gaga's strong vocals, and noted how she brought her own distinct style and presence to the track.
 In the United Kingdom, it debuted at number 91 on both the Official Singles Sales and Official Singles Downloads charts.
+A live rendition of the song was part of the concert special, Lady Gaga in Harlequin Live: One Night Only (2025).